 Watches have become less popular as smartphones have become more common.
 When your smartphone tells the time, has a calendar, and an alarm clock, who needs a watch?
 It’s an excellent point, and it helps to understand why watch sales have been declining in recent years.

-Smartwatches, on the other hand, break the mould by offering something special.
+Smartwatches, on the other hand, break the mold by offering something special.
 They have all of the features of a traditional watch, but they still do things that smartphones can’t.

 2. A travel companion on your wrist

 When following instructions, the Apple Watch 6, for example, will vibrate your wrist to signal if you should turn right or left.
 Instead of looking at your phone all the time, you can follow an invisible map that directs you where you need to go.
 Look up and take in the scenery instead of staring at a map.